-The assessment of design quality is an integral part of the business case approval process which aims to ensure that the outcomes of designed development projects meet the Government's strategic objectives and expectations for public investment."
+6 The assessment of design quality is an integral part of the business case approval process which aims to ensure that the outcomes of designed development projects meet the Government's strategic objectives and expectations for public investment."
+NHSScotland Design Assessment Process helps project teams maintain a line of sight between policy and places for people.

-We help project teams establish a strategic brief based on service and local needs, capturing the voice of users to influence outcomes.
-This is the 'Design Statement' described above.
+We hady project learns actualish a strategic brief based on service and local needs, capituring the votue of users to influence extensiones.
+This is the 'Design' Destament' described above.

-We can help in assessing early options and concepts for building and landscape.
-We provide assistance with setting sustainability and technical standards etc.
+We can help is assessing early options and compatis fix Exhibing and landscape.
+We provide assistance with setting scelar-ability and inclinical Manufaction add.

-We can support teams in considering detailed design aspects, energy use etc.
+We can implying have in considering detailed design anglevith, amergip unseredit.